 Honesty.
 Respect.
 Fairness.
 Strong Advocacy.

 Lesley Turmelle Abbott, P.A., is located near the Patrick Space Force Base, formerly known as Patrick Air Force Base.
-She is familiar with the local community and can help you through this difficult process.
+Ms. Abbott is familiar with the local community and can help you when you are going through this difficult process in Brevard County.

 A Military Divorce Is Different

-There are many challenges with a military divorce, ranging from issues of notice and jurisdiction to complex questions involving retirement accounts and pensions.
+Any divorce can be legally, financially and emotionally challenging.
+However, military divorces involve specific laws and additional questions and potential complications.
 If you or your spouse is in the military, you want an attorney who understands how the many special laws affect the process.
-They include the Servicemembers Civil Relief Act (SCRA), which is important if the servicemember is on active duty or overseas.
+They include the Servicemembers Civil Relief Act (SCRA), which can pause divorce proceedings if the service member is on active duty or overseas and delay the divorce.

-Another federal law that affects the property division is the Uniformed Services Former Spouses’ Protection Act (USFSPA), and there are likely to be issues involving health care through the TRICARE system.
+Another federal law that affects the property division is the Uniformed Services Former Spouses’ Protection Act (USFSPA), which allows courts to divide retirement pay.
+You may also face issues involving healthcare through the TRICARE system.
 Ms. Abbott understands how these laws work and what needs to be done to protect your rights to these important benefits.

 Experience With A Broad Range Of Divorce Issues